About

 John Edmund

-A board gamer for a long time, this gamer’s humble beginnings started with Hi Ho Cherry-o before progressing to HeroQuest, Battlemasters, and Chess in his childhood.
-In his high school years, John Edmund got back into the tabletop gaming hobby with Magic: The Gathering during the Ice Age expansion and into roleplaying with GURPS 3rd edition.
+A lifelong gamer, John Edmund’s tabletop journey began with Hi Ho!
+Cherry-O before moving on to HeroQuest, Battlemasters, and Chess in his childhood.
+In high school, he dove deeper into the hobby with Magic: The Gathering during the Ice Age expansion and began exploring roleplaying games through GURPS 3rd Edition.

 Kim Johnson

-I’ve been playing board games my whole life, but it was when I met my husband almost ten years ago that I learned about the world of games that go beyond the traditional big-box stores.
-I love games that focus on word play, books and literature, and one of my other favorite topic: cats.
+Kim has been playing board games her entire life, but it wasn’t until she met her husband nearly a decade ago that she discovered the vast world of games beyond the traditional big-box store shelves.
+She especially enjoys games centered around wordplay, books and literature, and one of her favorite themes — cats.

 Our Links